How do we produce it?

 - Unincorporated associations

-A detailed list of the different data sources used can be found in the Almanac data tables.
+This research briefing will be published shortly but you can find a detailed list of the different data sources used in the Almanac data tables.